 5. Teach accurately about Native Americans

-It’s important to teach about the history and culture of the tribe associated with the first Thanksgiving, says Ashley Jefferson, an ECE enthusiast and play advocate with Play Enthusiasm LLC.
+It’s important to teach about the history and culture of the tribe associated with the first Thanksgiving, says ECE advocate Ashley Jefferson.
 She suggests teaching about the Wampanoag Tribe so the children can appreciate the people and their history.

 “Explore the culture of today and then talk about how these people might feel about how their ancestors were treated.
 How might they feel about a holiday that started with fighting?”
 Jefferson suggests.
 “Children love sharing their input so this is another great time for discussion.”

 Including current information on Native Americans in your Thanksgiving lesson plan is also helpful.
 The historical aspect is important, but stopping there could promote the idea that Native Americans only existed in the past.
 Teaching about contemporary Native Americans can balance out the historical information.

 6. Incorporate play

 Dramatic play is a fun and effective way to teach young children important lessons.
 Using this tactic to introduce Native American culture could help young students process what they’re learning and develop cultural awareness in a whole new way.

 “I accompany a discussion with a sensory bin for preschoolers to familiarize themselves with the cultural differences and context of the story,” Jefferson explains.
 “I allow them to play freely with it and depending on their willingness, I might have them retell the story by acting it out.”